import Lean

 helloWidget

-If you want to dive into a full sample right away, check out RubiksCube.
-Below, we'll explain the system piece by piece.
+If you want to dive into a full sample right away, check out Rubiks.
+This sample uses higher-level widget components from the ProofWidgets library.

 ⚠️ WARNING: All of the user widget APIs are unstable and subject to breaking changes.

-Widget sources and instances
+Widget modules and instances

-Every widget instance also contains a props : Json value.
-This value is passed as an argument to the React component.
+A widget instance is then the identifier of a widget module (e.g. `helloWidget) bundled with a value for its props.
+This value is passed as the argument to the React component.
 In our first invocation of #widget, we set it to .null.
 Try out what happens when you type in:

 structure